-On this page are estimated United States retirement savings for 2020.
-Statistics are for households headed by adults aged 32-61 at the time of the survey (between February 2019 and early 2020).
+On this page are estimated United States retirement savings.
+Statistics are for households headed by adults aged 32-61 at the time of the survey (results from 2022-2023).It's the newest United States data until September 2026.

 You'll see average retirement savings, median retirement savings, top 1% retirement savings, and a retirement savings percentile calculator to rank a savings amount versus the adult population.